 Base Frost Mage Tree

-- Secondary Amp - This provides us with a +3.5% increase to our highest flat stat out of Crit, Haste, Luck, Mastery, and Versatility.
-This is strongest on either Crit or Luck.
-Ensure one of these is the highest stat at all times.
+- Secondary Amp - This provides us +3.5% increase to our highest flat stat out of Crit, Haste, Luck, Mastery, and Versatility.
+Ideally, we want enough crit to have this talent allocated into crit, but during Perma Frost, it unfortunately is likely to swap to haste

 - This accounts for the highest stat after self buffs, party buffs, or imagines.